-What to Do: Connect motors via cables to output ports specified in @Motor setup.
+What to Do: Connect motor via cables to output ports (A, B, C, D) specified in Motor setup.

 System Warnings 33

 Time Limit

 The Time Limit warning is triggered when the processor has been left running for extended periods of time (the timer reaches 1 hour and 40 minutes).
 The motors are stopped immediately.